pmean/build-website/text/99/hypo.md

 Massey, V.H.
 (1995) *Nursing Research, Second Edition*, Springhouse PA:
 Springhouse Corporation

-> This book provides a \"how to\" framework for conducting research in
+> This book provides a "how to" framework for conducting research in
 > any easy to skim outline format.
 The book includes topics on ethics,
 > literature review, sampling techniques, data analysis, and
 > presentation of research results.
 The sections that deal with planning